Ever come across a product that says, “best for olive skin tone” and wonder exactly what that means?

 Latin America

-Latin American countries where you will find people with olive skin tone include Paraguay, Colombia, Argentina, Costa Rica, Honduras, and Mexico.
+Latin American countries where you will find people with olive skin tones include Paraguay, Colombia, Argentina, Costa Rica, Honduras, and Mexico.

 Indian Subcontinent